-Produced an 8-page Guide to Teaching Students with Albinism to help make inclusive classrooms, reduce prejudice, and help students with albinism succeed in school.
+We produced an 8-page Guide to Teaching Students with Albinism to help make inclusive classrooms, reduce prejudice, and help students with albinism succeed in school.

-Trained people with albinism and their families to becomes activists and educators in their communities.
+We trained people with albinism and their families to becomes activists and educators in their communities.

-Started conducting a demographic and public health survey of the albinism community so their needs can be better served.
+We started conducting a demographic and public health survey of the albinism community so their needs can be better served.

 We worked with hospital, clinics, and health posts to ensure people with albinism receive free and adequate health care.